 Michael Green Interviews...
 Martin Hodges

-Here I do a Q & A with guitarist Martin Hodges.
-He talks about his experiences with music and playing guitar.
+Originally posted on August 19th 2019 here is a Q & A with guitarist Martin Hodges.
+He talked about his experiences with music and playing guitar.

 Where did it all start for you getting in to music?

 I think it may have been when my mum and dad bought me ‘I Feel Fine’ by the Beatles single when I was a young child.
 We had an old mono record player that you could make play the record over and over (like it was on a continuous loop).
 Must have driven my parent mad.
 Who are your influences?
 Rolling Stones, and 70/80’s rock.
 Also like American blues and country rock.
 Here's Martin, playing guitar for our acoustic gig at The Rocksteady on Saturday 15th December 2018.

 How would you describe your practice routine when playing guitar?

 Erratic.
 I still want to play all day, every day.
 I can’t walk past it without picking it up to be honest but I don’t have a set routine.